-Your viewLinc username appears automatically, as the report owner.
-If you have Manage Reports right, you can select a different or additional user to modify this report.
+Your viewLinc username appears automatically as the report owner.
+If you have Manage Reports right, you can select a different or additional user as owner of this report.

-Change this value if reporting time zone is not the same as the server time zone.
+Change this value if the reporting time zone is not the same as the server time zone.